 Graphic design and printing has engaged with geometric letters for at least a century.
 Designers pride themselves on their ability to create complex systems from simple elements, and the alphabet is no exception.
 By repeating a series of basic shapes, all of the forms of our writing system may be easily recreated, or at least approximated.
 This article will highlight a few—but not all—prominent examples.

-The starting point for many investigations into this theme is work from the Bauhaus. ((The Bauhaus was an early 20th century German design school founded in Weimar, which later moved to Dessau and Berlin before closing in 1933.))
+The starting point for many investigations into this theme is work from the Bauhaus.
 However, the role that Bauhaus designers played in the popularization of geometric letter styles is minimal, and their role in the development of geometric typefaces is tangential.
 Some contemporary designers may assume that typefaces were developed at the Bauhaus, but this is not the case.
-While a number of letter drawing experiments were undertaken there, no typefaces were created. ((The Bauhaus posters and use of typography in printed items—such as the Bauhaus Books series—were avant garde.
-This work was considered new, and was documented in external sources, such as Jan Tschichold’s “Elementar Typographie,” Typographische Mitteilungen.
-Berlin: Verlag des Bildungverbandes der deutschen Buchdrucker.
-Special issue (1925).))
+While a number of letter drawing experiments were undertaken there, no typefaces were created.
 During the 1920s and 30s, typecasting was still an industrial activity.
 Fonts were produced, sold, and distributed by large companies with hundreds of employees working in factory settings.
 The Bauhaus did not have the facilities to accommodate this sort of activity.

 Of the Bauhäusler, Josef Albers, Herbert Bayer, and Joost Schmidt were most associated with letter design.
 Albers’s was able to commercialize his stencil experiments; his Kombinationschrift was released as a series of patterns for glass makers.
 Herbert Bayer, who left his teaching post at the Bauhaus in 1928, published a typeface named Bayer-Type through the Berthold type foundry in the 1930s.
 His drawings for the Universal-Alfabet, first published in Offset in 1926, have often since been reproduced.
 These drawings would go on to inspire later typeface designs in later decades, most notably the 1975 ITC Bauhaus family drawn by Ed Benguiat and Victor Caruso in New York (figure 1).
 Beginning in 1925, Joost Schmidt—who drew several of the iconic 1923 Weimar Bauhaus exhibition posters—began teaching a class for Schrift.
 The best-possible English-language translation for this is probably “lettering.”
 It was the first course of its kind at the school, but was not a very significant part of the curriculum.
 Students in the Vorkurs, or foundation, received two hours of Schrift instruction per week, for two semesters.

 Looking to the German typefounding industry proves more fruitful for those searching for authentic geometric type created during the 1920s.
 A number of typefaces were created in succession that would became popular at the time, and are still in use today.
 The first of these is Erbar (figure 2), which may be the “John the Baptist” of the geometric sans serif genre; Erbar had a successful release, but this only prepared the way for the typeface that followed it: Futura (figure 3).
-Much has been written about Futura, so we need not go further into the topic with this article. ((For more information about Paul Renner and Futura, the author recommends Christopher Burke’s Paul Renner: the art of typography.
-London: Hyphen Press (1998).))
+Much has been written about Futura, so I do not need to go further into the topic in this article.
 While Futura is the most successful of all the geometric sans faces, a rival design was released at roughly the same time, Rudolf Koch’s Kabel (c.
 1927).
-More idiosyncratic than either Erbar or Futura, Kabel also found some degree of success, and is the author’s personal favorite of the three (figure 4).
+More idiosyncratic than either Erbar or Futura, Kabel also found some degree of success, and is also my personal favorite of the three (figure 4).

 Although the story of geometric type continued into the 1930s, the next significant chapter of their development to be examined here began in 1970, at a time when type itself was beginning to disappear.
 By this time, foundries were switching their release of new faces from lead type or machine matrices to phototype solutions.
 Whereas type had previous been rearrangeable pieces of metal—truly something physical—phototype fonts were small designs living inside some sort of chemical–mechanical system, usually as a series of negatives.
 Many of the most popular phototype-era typefaces were not directly designed by the foundries themselves, but licensed artwork from the International Typeface Corporation in New York.